LADMIM: Logical Anomaly Detection with Masked Image Modeling in Discrete Latent Space: Conclusion

 \section{Conclusion}

-In this study, we addressed the problem setting of anomaly detection where multiple objects are included in the image, and logical and structural anomalies can occur.
-To effectively detect both types of anomalies, we demonstrated superior performance over conventional anomaly detection methods by fusing a reconstruction-based model using HVQ-Trans and LAViT with a MIM-based model.
-Additionally, we clarified the impact of changing the prediction target in the MIM-based model and highlighted issues related to the Tokenizer, indicating future directions for improving MIM-based models.
+In this study, we addressed the problem setting of AD in which multiple objects are present in an image, and both logical and structural anomalies can occur.
+To effectively detect both types of anomalies, we combined a reconstruction-based model (HVQ-Trans) and a ViT trained with an MIM objective; these models are responsible for detecting structural and logical anomalies, respectively.
+Specifically, the ViT trained with MIM addresses the problem of positional uncertainty in masked regions by predicting distributions of discrete latents.
+We demonstrated substantial accuracy improvements compared to conventional MIM-based methods and comparable performance to the current SoTA methods.
+Additionally, we clarified the impact of changing the prediction target in the MIM-based model and highlighted issues related to the tokenizer, suggesting future directions for improving MIM-based models.

-The proposed method showed detection performance surpassing conventional reconstruction-based and distillation-based models.
-However, there is still room for improvement when compared to state-of-the-art methods\cite{EfficientAD, PSAD}.
-In particular, this study did not examine which masks (masking strategies) to use during training and inference in MIM.
-Since this masking strategy is believed to affect the detection performance of logical anomalies significantly, we will investigate appropriate masking strategies in the future.
+\textbf{Limitations. }While predicting code histograms mitigates the uncertainty problem in masked regions, it makes it harder to detect logical anomalies that require modeling order-related relationships, although other types of logical anomalies can still be effectively detected.
+This limitation can be alleviated by introducing a stochastic prediction module, such as diffusion-based masked prediction.
+Additionally, with the current large-scale random masking strategy, our method fails to localize the logical anomaly location.
+For the future direction, replacing random masking with small-scale semantic masking would improve logical anomaly localization.